-On the topic of abstinence or electoral apathy, there are multiple explanations.
+On the topic of abstention or electoral apathy, there are multiple explanations.
 Some argue that it happened because of voters’ fatigue.
-Others say Hurricane Mathew played a key role in the Caribbean region or that it is the result of not updating the electoral census.
+Others say Hurricane Mathew kept people away from the polls in the Caribbean region.
+Others say it was the result of an out-of-date electoral census.
 Still others claim there was a general feeling that no matter what happened, the yes vote was going to win.
-No matter what theory you ascribe to, the fact is that abstinence or electoral apathy matter, and played a significant role in such a close election.
+Whichever theory you ascribe to, the fact is that abstention or electoral apathy played a significant role in such a close election.

 (ii) The Vote and the Victims

-For example, when we see data at the department level the NO vote won in Antioquia, Arauca, Caqueta, Casanare, Meta, and Norte de Santander.
-And these are some of the departments that have suffered most from the conflict.
+For example, when we look at data at the department level the NO vote won in Antioquia, Arauca, Caqueta, Casanare, Meta, and Norte de Santander.
+And these are some of the departments that suffered most from the conflict.

-When we change our unit of analysis and zoom in on the municipalities that have been most severely impacted by the conflict, on average they supported the yes vote.
-But again, this average does not represent all the municipalities.
+When we change our unit of analysis and zoom in on the municipalities that were most severely impacted by the conflict, on average they supported the yes vote.
+But again, this does not include all conflict-prone municipalities.
 This divide seems to be a bit more marked in those municipalities with conflict in the pacific coast and parts of the south, while the result does not hold for the Llanos, Catatumbo-Bari, Magdalena-Medio or the Caucan boot regions.

 Map 5: Yes and no results by Department